DR. KATIE ARFA

 A couple with one partner who just experienced a major stroke or heart attack.
 They want to learn how the incident will impact the partner’s (and couple’s) functioning and what lifestyle changes they can make to reduce the chances of another one

 A driven man who is generally in good health but wants to learn about and improve his sleep cycles, nutrition habits, and exercise routine so that he can get ahead at work and in life.
 He also wants to learn about meditation.

 A young woman who has been depressed and/or anxious for some time, and feels that being overweight is contributing to her mood issues because of her poor self-esteem and social life.
 She has tried many times to lose weight but can’t figure out why it’s not working

-And…anyone who feels like their life and happiness are being dictated by their health or bodies rather than the other way around!
+Essentially, anyone who feels like life is being dictated by their health or body rather than the other way around.

 DO YOU TAKE INSURANCE?

 Currently, I do not take insurance but I am happy to provide you with a “superbill” (a statement listing all of the charges) that you can submit to your insurance provider.
 Some insurance providers will reimburse you a portion of the bill, while others won’t.
 If being reimbursed is very important to you, make sure you call your insurance company to find out whether or not they will cover any portion of my services.
 If you have any questions or concerns, I am happy to help you.